 What’s The Verdict?

 The benefit-to-risk ratio for laetrile or amygdalin is negative.
-Undoubtedly, looking at the side effects, it is lethal to take this vitamin B17 and amygdalin.
+Undoubtedly, looking at the side effects, it is lethal to take this so-called vitamin B17 and amygdalin.

 Read about every medicine, its side effects, recommended dosage, etc., on FDA web pages, reputed forums, or even books.
 Be alert and aware of what’s going into your body.